russellpuff/bareOS/README.md

 ## Features
 - 64-bit RISC-V kernel that runs under QEMU.
 - Preemptive threading and basic synchronization primitives.
-- Simple RAM-disk file system and a minimal shell.
+- Simple RAM-disk file system and a basic shell.
 - Basic virtual memory support, user binaries can be imported and run as programs.
+- Separation of user space and kernel space, users must ecall to access hardware.

 ## Getting Started